How long does a speeding ticket affect your auto insurance?

 Read through our guide to learn what happens to your auto insurance policy when you are given a speeding citation, and why your driving record is one of the factors that affect auto insurance rates.

 Speeding tickets can have a significant effect on the cost of your insurance.
-Whether or not your rates go up, and by how much, will depend on your age, your gender, your driving record, your accident history, and the state that you live in.
+Whether your rates go up, and by how much, will depend on your age, gender, driving record, accident history, and the state you live in.

 If you’re curious to learn how long a speeding ticket affects auto insurance rates, read on to find out how long surcharges can last.